If you are thinking about having a second baby, there are some financial tips we have you may wish to consider.

 There is no doubt that a second baby is a wonderful experience for your family, but if your finances are rocky you may need to make some considerations before taking that plunge.

-These tips will help you and your family to be more secure and enjoy the new addition to your family even more.
+Having another baby is a big change for your family, so you may want to check out our tips on helping older siblings adjust to a new baby.
+These tips and the ones below will help you and your family to be more secure and enjoy the new addition to your family even more.

 Financial Tips For Having A Second Baby